Current Client? Get 2026 Plan Help Here

 Doctor writing on notepad in front of open laptop

 Navigating healthcare coverage can be overwhelming, especially when transitioning from employer-sponsored insurance to Medicare.
 Many individuals approaching Medicare eligibility wonder whether COBRA is a viable option or if they should transition directly into Medicare.
-Understanding the interaction between COBRA and Medicare benefits is essential to avoid costly mistakes, gaps in coverage, or penalties.
+Understanding how COBRA and Medicare benefits work together is important to help avoid unnecessary costs, potential gaps in coverage, or late enrollment penalties.

 This article will provide a comprehensive overview of how COBRA and Medicare benefits work together and explore different scenarios.